How Clearview AI abuses our data

 We call on every citizen of Europe and California to force Clearview to delete their data.
-Here's how.
+Here's how to opt out.

 Clearview collects pictures posted online, combines them in a huge database and lets others - law enforcement agencies, companies, but also some elites - search for your data.